All Episodes

 That was what was reaffirmed in 2009.

-We destroyed the Cuban economy with our embargo because they were a satellite of the Russians of the Soviets.
+We destroyed the Cuban economy with our embargo because they were a satellite of the Russians, of the Soviets.

 It was our embargo that destroyed Cuba.

-You see, this is another predictable lament of the left.
+No, ladies and gentlemen, you see, this is another predictable lament of the left.

 The United States is the problem in the world.